altunenes/sorceress/docs/explanations of illusions.md

 Lateral inhibition is the phenomenon in which a neuron's response to a stimulus is inhibited by the excitation of a neighboring neuron (Bakshi and Ghosh, 2017).Neurons that are firing inhibit the stimulation of surrounding.
 Accordingly, only the neurons that are most stimulated and least inhibited respond (Cohen, 2011).

+Some neurons are activated more than others during lateral inhibition.
+Excitatory neurotransmitters are released to neurons along a specific path by a highly activated cell.
+In addition, the highly activated primary neuron in the brain activates interneurons that prevent the stimulation of cells that are located laterally.
+Interneurons are nerve cells that help the central nervous system and motor or sensory neurons communicate with one another.
+This action increases the contrast between different stimuli and sharpens the focus on a particular stimulus.
+Body sensory systems like the olfactory, visual, tactile, and auditory systems all experience lateral inhibition.

+Mach bands, the perception of light and dark lines next to abrupt brightness changes, and the gray dots that appear between junctions in the Hermann grid illusion can all be explained by lateral inhibition.
 It's an old-fashioned illusion that is probably known the most.
 I've added many parameters to this function to reproduce in distinctive ways.

 example usage: